frankthelen/rools/README.md

 If there is more than one rule ready to fire, i.e., the conflict set is greater 1, the following conflict resolution strategies are applied (in this order):
  * Refraction -- Each rule will fire only once, at most, during any one match-resolve-act cycle.
  * Priority -- Rules with higher priority will fire first.
 Set the rule's property `priority` to an integer value.
 Default priority is `0`.
 Negative values are supported.
+ * Specificity -- Rules which are more specific will fire first.
+For example, if there is rule R1 with premises P1, P2, and rule R2 with premises P1, P2, and P3.
+R2 is more specific than R1 and will fire first.
+R2 is more specific than R1 because it has *all* premises of R1 and additional ones.
  * Order of rules -- The rules that were registered first will fire first.

 ### Final rules